liferay/liferay-docs/develop/tutorials/articles/audience-targeting/tracking-user-actions-with-audience-targeting.markdown

     Subscription Tracking Action has been configured to track the Sports Forum, then the summary may be *Tracking visits to content in the Sports Forum*.

-4. Finally, deploy the tracking action plugin in the Liferay server.
+4. Finally, deploy the tracking action plugin to the Liferay server.
 The new tracking action is available in the Add/Edit Campaign form.
 When the Campaign admin selects it, the GUI defined by the developer (e.g., the forums and categories selector) is added to the Add/Edit Campaign form so the admin can